bjartnes/bounded-disturbances/README.md

   # How to run

+If you struggle to understand something in this README, I consider it a usability bug, so please submit a github issue, ping me on twitter or something.

   # In Visual Studio Codespace
   Go to https://online.visualstudio.com/, create an account etc. The first month is free, but you need a credit card.
 If you have used your month, you must pay, but it is cheap if you just clean up your resources.